 - [ ] Track rankings and traffic for key pages

-- [ ] Compare pre/post analytics for anomalies
+- [ ] Compare pre/post analytics for anomalies by channel

 - [ ] Update internal links to new URLs